VirtusLab/akka-serialization-helper/docs/blog-post.md

   .enablePlugins(AkkaSerializationHelperPlugin)
 ```

-## <i>Ok, but why would I ever need to use that?</i>
+## Akka Serialization Helper usage

 ![serialization_graphics](https://user-images.githubusercontent.com/49597713/172339712-f2cfd6d8-8411-41d2-a51d-9ae13b3040b0.png)

-Akka-specific objects that get serialized are: Messages, Events and States.
+Akka-specific objects that get serialized are: Messages, Events and States (see [Akka docs regarding Events and States](https://doc.akka.io/docs/akka/current/typed/persistence.html)).
 Unfortunately, there might be a lot of serialization-related errors in runtime.
 Let's take a quick dive and see what exactly can go wrong and how the ASH toolbox can help.

 ### 1. Missing serialization binding